-There were two active hemp registrations in 2022, with a total registered square footage of 630,000.
+Two hemp registrations were active in 2022, with a total registered square footage of 630,000.
 Cannabis licenses remained constant, with five for small mixed-light, three for medium mixed-light, and two for nursery.
 Total registered area for commercial cannabis was 178,781 sq ft.
 In 2022, the local ordinance was amended to allow for greater cultivation area and distribution licenses permitting direct product movement from cultivators to retailers.